jorisbrauns/Cordova-Azure-Notificationhubs/README.md

 # Cordova-Azure-Notificationhubs
-Cordova plugin for Azure Notification Hubs.
-This plugin offers support to receive and handle native push notifications from Azure Notification Hubs with a single unified API, and with no dependency on any other plugins.
+This Cordova plugin offers support to receive and handle native push notifications from Azure Notification Hubs with a single unified API, and with no dependency on any other plugins.

 Send push notifications to any platform, from any backend.
 Use Notification Hubs to:
 - Reach all major platforms including iOS, Android, Windows